 3. Check credentials of lawyers in USA

-It’s important to make sure that the lawyer you’re considering is properly licensed and in good standing with the state bar association.
+It’s important to make sure that the IP attorney you are considering is properly licensed and in good standing with a US state bar association.
 You can usually find this information on the state bar website, or by asking the lawyer directly.
-Additionally, look for credentials such as board certifications or memberships in professional organizations that focus on intellectual property law.
+Additionally, look for credentials such as board certifications (LL.M. in Intellectual Property) or memberships in professional organizations that focus on intellectual property law.
 These can indicate that a lawyer has a high level of expertise in their field.

 4. Get referrals from others

-One of the best ways to find a good intellectual property lawyer is to get referrals from other professionals in your industry.
-This might include other lawyers, business owners, or even patent agents.
+One of the best ways to find a good intellectual property lawyer is to get referrals from other professionals in your industry or clients of firm.
+This might include other lawyers, business owners, or even friends or family members.
 Ask for recommendations from people you trust and take the time to research the lawyers they recommend.
 Additionally, you can ask professional organizations or trade associations in your industry for recommendations.

 5. Schedule a consultation with the lawyer

-Once you’ve narrowed down your list of potential lawyers, schedule a consultation with each one.
+Once you’ve narrowed down your list of potential lawyers, schedule a consultation.
 This will give you the opportunity to ask questions, discuss your case, and get a sense of the lawyer’s communication and problem-solving skills.
 Be sure to also ask about their fees and billing practices.
 It’s important to find a lawyer whose billing practices are transparent and fair too.
 They should be able to give you a realistic estimate of the costs associated with your case.

 Build solid communication with your lawyer